Updated February 2026 - Replit just overhauled its pricing. New Pro plan, revamped Core, and the Teams plan is gone. Here's exactly what you'll pay.

 Replit has gotten more sophisticated about deployment.
 You can choose between:

 The Core plan gives you these options, but you're paying per use.
-A small app with light traffic might cost $5-10/month in deployment fees.
-A busy app can easily hit $50+.
+A small app with light traffic might cost $5 to $10 per month in deployment fees.
+A busy app can easily hit $50 or more.

 The Real Cost of Building on Replit

-However, power users working on complex projects report much higher costs.
-Some have spent $300+ in a single month on Agent usage alone.
+Power users working on complex projects can go significantly higher.
+Some report spending $300 or more in a single month on Agent usage alone.

 Managing Costs on Replit

-Based on community feedback, here are strategies to avoid surprise bills:
+Based on community feedback, here are the most effective strategies to avoid surprise bills:

-Monitor checkpoint costs: Replit now shows spend breakdowns for each checkpoint.
-Watch these carefully and stop the Agent if costs spiral.
+Monitor checkpoint costs.
+Replit shows spend breakdowns for each checkpoint.
+Watch these carefully and stop the Agent if costs start to spiral.

-Write better prompts: Poor prompts lead to the Agent going in circles.
-Clear, detailed instructions reduce wasted work and money.
+Write better prompts.
+Poor prompts lead to the Agent going in circles.
+Clear, detailed instructions reduce wasted work and wasted money.

-Consider alternatives for complex projects: Several users noted that once projects reach a certain complexity, the Agent struggles more and costs more.
-For large builds, traditional development or tools like Cursor might be more cost-effective.
+Consider alternatives for complex projects.
+Once projects reach a certain complexity, the Agent struggles more and costs more.
+For large builds, tools like Cursor combined with your own hosting may be more cost-effective.

 Should You Pay for Replit?

-Go free if: You're learning to code, building toy projects, or testing whether you like the platform.
+Go free (Starter) if you're learning to code, building toy projects, or just testing whether you like the platform.

-Go Core if: You're a solo developer or small team building a real app but not yet generating revenue.
-Budget $50-75/month realistically, and be prepared for occasional spikes.
+Go Core if you're a solo developer or small team building something real but not yet generating revenue.
+Budget $65 to $120 per month realistically, and be prepared for occasional spikes.

-Go Enterprise if: You work at a company with procurement departments and security questionnaires.
+Go Enterprise if you work at an organisation with procurement departments, compliance requirements, or security questionnaires.

 Replit's pricing looks simple on paper but gets complicated fast once you start building seriously.
-The included credits are nice, but think of them as a discount rather than the full cost.
+The included credits are nice - think of them as a discount rather than the full cost of the platform.

-If you're comparing to alternatives like running your own server or using GitHub Codespaces, factor in the full cost with overages, not just the base plan price.
-And if you're building something serious, have a frank conversation with yourself about whether Replit's convenience is worth the premium and unpredictability.
+If you're comparing to alternatives, factor in the full cost with overages - not just the base plan price.
+And if you're building something serious, have an honest conversation with yourself about whether Replit's convenience is worth the premium and unpredictability.

-The platform makes it easy to start building, which is its biggest strength.
+The platform makes it easy to start building.
 Just be aware that "easy" and "cheap" are two different things once you move past the tutorial stage.